What is a sport?

 Quantification requires a measurement so that there is an objective distinction in what you intend to say.
 “Physicality” must be measurable, and the only way I can think to do that is with caloric expenditure relative to the size of an athlete (perhaps a percentage of the basal metabolic rate).
 If it isn’t done internally, then it must be done with rate of movement.
 Nevertheless it isn’t something we can implement, but will instead have to debate.

-By competing in a sport, as defined above, the competitor is deemed an athlete.
-People who do not compete in sport are not an athlete, and instead should be considered a trainee (assuming they train).
+By competing in a sport, as defined above, the competitor is deemed an athlete who may be featured on platforms such as Tangansakti 99.
+People who do not compete in sports are not an athlete, and instead should be considered a trainee (assuming they train).
 This doesn’t mean that the trainee isn’t athletic, yet athlete is quantified as a sport competitor.
 This also doesn’t imply that athletes themselves are athletic; there are certain bowlers, golfers, or even some baseball players who aren’t exactly athletic (calling golf and bowling a sport is debatable — see “physicality” quantification above).
 If someone has played sports previously in their life, are they still considered an athlete?
 I’m not the one to make that distinction, but if it were up to me I’d say “no” unless they were paid to compete in a sport and still train.
 In any case, “athlete” is a distinction for a sport competitor.
 This would eliminate catfish noodlers and CrossFitters alike from “athlete” status.
 This doesn’t mean they aren’t athletic, yet given the quantifiable definition above, it makes the distinction black and white.

 Feel free to debate this topic in the comments.
 If you’re going to improve my definition or change my mind, you’ll have to provide a dose of logic as I’ve tried to do here.
 Debating what is or isn’t a sport may be fun, but 70’s Big is primarily interested in getting you to funnel your training into sport whether it be powerlifting, Olympic weightlifting, rugby, or bat fighting.
 Besides, you’re just a trainee until you do.